dave-burke/advent-of-code-java-starter/README.md

 # Advent of Code Java Starter project

-A project to get you started solving the [Advent of Code 2018](https://adventofcode.com/2018) challenge in Java.
+A project to get you started solving [Advent of Code](https://adventofcode.com/) challenge in Java.

 ## Architecture